wdoekes/pe32me162ir_pub/README.rst

 HOWTO
 -----

-1. First, you order the kit from the Danes: on their `project page
+1. First, you order the probe kit from the Danes: on their `project page
     <https://wiki.hal9k.dk/projects/kamstrup>`_ they describe the
     contents and how to order.